dferber90/aws-cognito-next/README.md

 USER_POOL_REGION=<userPoolRegion> USER_POOL_ID=<userPoolId> yarn pems:prepare
 ```

 You can rerun `yarn pems:prepare` whenever you need to refresh the keys.
+In case a `pems.json` file exists already, the new pems will be added to the file.
+You can have the pems for multiple user pools in the same file.
+It's okay to add the pems for the user pools of development, staging and production to the same `pems.json` file.
+The appropriate pems will be loaded automatically.

 #### Setup env vars